 I’ll start with the Mini Tower or Mini ITX cases.
-The smallest of the lot, mini cases were developed in response to consumer desire for PCs that would occupy less desk space.
+The smallest of the lot, mini-cases, were developed in response to consumer desire for PCs that would occupy less desk space.
 Although not always, small cases are typically less expensive and easier to work with than other sizes.
-However, when buying components, one must be careful because they only fit specified size Motherboards, radiators, and GPUs.
+However, when buying components, one must be careful because they only fit specified-size Motherboards, radiators, and GPUs.
 The introduction of smaller components like Mini ITX boards, single fan GPUs, and even SFF PSUs was made necessary by these little chassis.

 Despite being fairly appealing, they also require less room and have smaller parts.
 Making a component smaller has no direct impact on its performance, but taking temperatures into account causes the performance to suffer.
 Temperatures should rise when a triple-fan GPU is reduced to a single fan, especially in such a tiny area.
 Additionally, you will only have one M.2 or SSD slot and a limited number of RAM slots.

 We now welcome the Full Tower case, which will solve all of the performance problems with Mini ITX cases.
 The full tower case is the largest of the three PC chassis; it can accommodate several components with enough room between them for optimal ventilation.
 We receive many bays for hard drive space along with more than 10 expansion slots, allowing us to add various GPUs, sound cards, and LAN cards.
-A complete tower case improves performance since there is plenty of room between the components and adequate case fans installed to maintain optimal airflow.
+A complete tower case improves performance since there is plenty of room between the components, and adequate case fans are installed to maintain optimal airflow.
 The best cases for customized liquid cooling installations are full tower cases.

 The price tags aren’t cheap, despite the fact that they may sound and actually are fancy.
 Full tower cases may be quite expensive, as well as taking up a lot of room and being very heavy.

-The Mid Tower example saves us from the problems of excessive costs and subpar performance.
+The Mid Tower example saves us from the problems of high costs and subpar performance.
 The ideal compromise between Full Tower and Mini Tower PC cases is the Mid Tower case.
 Mid-tower cases are the ideal compromise between the Mini Tower and Full-Tower cases in terms of their abilities.
 The sensible form factor aids in providing enough room for components while yet taking up less room and housing several GPUs and Hard drive alternatives.
 Additionally, they can accommodate 240mm radiator choices, which is a significant improvement over tiny cases.

 Although they aren’t as compact as Mini cases, they still do the job, are reasonably priced, and come in a variety of configurations.

-How We Selected The Best Mid Tower PC Cases
+How We Selected The Best Mid-Tower PC Cases

-The type of the case you end up choosing is an important factor as it determines the size of the components you can fit inside the case.
-The types that you can choose from are, Full Tower, Mid Tower, Micro-ITX and Mini ITX with Full Tower cases being the largest of the bunch and Mini ITX cases being the smallest form factor one can opt for.
+The type of case you end up choosing is an important factor as it determines the size of the components you can fit inside the case.
+The types that you can choose from are Full Tower, Mid Tower, Micro-ITX, and Mini ITX with Full Tower cases being the largest of the bunch and Mini ITX cases being the smallest form factor one can opt for.
 Since this is a list of the best Mid Tower cases, all of the above-mentioned cases are Mid Tower.

-Compatibility and Clearance:
+Compatibility and Clearance